b. The significance of each of the three stages of God’s work

 a.
 The original text does not contain the phrase “to be obeyed.”

 In the beginning, guiding man during the Old Testament Age of Law was like guiding the life of a child.
 Earliest mankind was newly born of Jehovah; they were the Israelites.
 They had no understanding of how to fear God or how to live on earth.
 Which is to say, Jehovah created mankind, that is, He created Adam and Eve, but He did not give them the faculties to understand how to fear Jehovah or follow the laws of Jehovah on earth.
 Without the direct guidance of Jehovah, no one could know this directly, for in the beginning man did not possess such faculties.
 Man only knew that Jehovah was God, but as for how to fear Him, what kind of conduct could be called fearing Him, with what kind of mind one was to fear Him, or what to offer up in fear of Him, man had absolutely no idea.
 Man only knew how to enjoy that which could be enjoyed among all the things created by Jehovah, but as for what kind of life on earth was worthy of a created being, man had no inkling whatsoever.
 Without someone to instruct them, without someone to guide them personally, this mankind would never have led a life properly befitting humanity, but would only have been furtively held captive by Satan.
 Jehovah created mankind, that is to say, He created the ancestors of mankind, Eve and Adam, but He did not bestow upon them any further intellect or wisdom.
 Although they were already living on earth, they understood almost nothing.
 And so, Jehovah’s work in creating mankind was only half finished, and was far from complete.
-He had only formed a model of man from clay and given it His breath, but without bestowing unto man sufficient willingness to fear Him.
+He had only formed a model of man from clay and given it His breath, but without bestowing unto man sufficient resolve to fear Him.
 In the beginning, man did not possess a heart of fear or fright for Him.
 Man only knew how to listen to His words but was ignorant of the basic knowledge for life on earth and of the normal rules of human life.
 And so, although Jehovah created man and woman and finished the project of seven days, He by no means completed the creation of man, for man was but a husk, and lacked the reality of being human.
 Man only knew that it was Jehovah who had created mankind, but he had no inkling of how to abide by the words or the laws of Jehovah.
 And so, after mankind came into being, the work of Jehovah was far from over.
 He still had to fully guide mankind to come before Him, so that they might be able to live together on earth and fear Him, and so that they might be able, with His guidance, to enter upon the right track of a normal human life on earth.
 Only in this way was the work that had been principally conducted under the name of Jehovah fully completed; that is, only in this way was Jehovah’s work of creating the world fully concluded.
 And so, having created mankind, He had to guide mankind’s life on earth for several thousand years, in order that mankind might be able to abide by His decrees and laws, and partake in all the activities of a normal human life on earth.
 Only then was Jehovah’s work fully complete.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Vision of God’s Work (3)

 During the Age of Law, Jehovah laid down many commandments for Moses to pass on to the Israelites who followed him out of Egypt.
 These commandments were given by Jehovah to the Israelites and bore no relation to the Egyptians; they were meant to restrain the Israelites, and He used the commandments to make demands of them.
 Whether they observed the Sabbath, whether they respected their parents, whether they worshiped idols, and so forth—these were the principles by which they were judged sinful or righteous.
 Among them, there were some who were struck by Jehovah’s fire, some who were stoned to death, and some who received Jehovah’s blessing, and this was determined according to whether or not they obeyed these commandments.
 Those who did not observe the Sabbath were stoned to death.
 Those priests who did not observe the Sabbath were struck by Jehovah’s fire.
 Those who did not show respect to their parents were also stoned to death.
-This was all commended by Jehovah.
+This was all approved of by Jehovah.
 Jehovah established His commandments and laws so that, as He led them in their lives, the people would listen to and submit to His word and not rebel against Him.
 He used these laws to keep the newborn human race under control, the better to lay the foundation for His future work.
 And so, based on the work that Jehovah did, the first age was called the Age of Law.
-Though Jehovah made many utterances and did much work, He only guided the people positively, teaching these ignorant people how to be human, how to live, how to understand Jehovah’s way.
+Though Jehovah made many utterances and did much work, He only guided the people positively, teaching these ignorant people how to conduct themselves, how to live, and how to understand Jehovah’s way.
 For the most part, the work He did was to cause the people to observe His way and follow His laws.
 The work was done on people who were shallowly corrupted; it did not extend as far as transforming their disposition or progress in life.
-He was only concerned with using laws to restrict and control the people.
+He was only concerned with using laws to restrain and control the people.
 For the Israelites at that time, Jehovah was merely a God in the temple, a God in the heavens.
 He was a pillar of cloud, a pillar of fire.
-All Jehovah required them to do was obey what people today know as His laws and commandments—one could even say rules—because what Jehovah did was not meant to transform them, but to give them more things that man ought to have and to instruct them from His own mouth because, after being created, man had nothing that he ought to possess.
+All Jehovah required them to do was obey what people today know as His laws and commandments—one could even say regulations—because what Jehovah did was not meant to transform them, but to give them more things that man ought to have and to instruct them from His own mouth because, after being created, man had nothing that he ought to possess.
 And so, Jehovah gave to the people the things they ought to possess for their lives on earth, making the people that He had led surpass their ancestors, Adam and Eve, because what Jehovah gave them surpassed what He had given Adam and Eve in the beginning.
 Regardless, the work Jehovah did in Israel was only to guide humanity and make humanity recognize their Creator.
 He did not conquer them or transform them, but merely guided them.
 This is the sum of Jehovah’s work in the Age of Law.
-It is the background, the true story, the essence of His work in the whole land of Israel, and the beginning of His six thousand years of work—to keep mankind under the control of Jehovah’s hand.
+It is the background, the real story, the essence of His work in the whole land of Israel, and the beginning of His six thousand years of work—to keep mankind under the control of Jehovah’s hand.
 Out of this was born more work in His six-thousand-year management plan.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Work in the Age of Law